-Lithuania Slovenia the Parliament, the Government the Ministry of Energy. the Energy commission and other commissions and committees of the Parliament The Ministry of Environment of the Republic of Lithuania National Commission for Energy Control and Prices State Energy Inspectorate under the Ministry of Energy of the Republic of Lithuania State Nuclear Power Safety Inspectorate National level National level The National Assembly is the general representative body of Slovenia, it is the major part of the distinctively incompletely bicameral Slovenian Parliament, the legislative branch of the Republic of Slovenia.
-The ministry responsible for energy matters is the Ministry of Infrastructure.
-Small scale initiatives of local importance can be taken by municipalities.
-Such initiatives are mainly restricted to measures of increasing energy efficiency (such as renovation of buildings, modernisation of heat and public lighting systems) as well as production and use of renewable energy.
-Regional and Local level Local level Municipality participate in the deliberation of energy related law and represent interested parties, including: Lithuanian Electricity Association Renewable Energy Producers Association The Lithuanian District Heating Association The Lithuanian Hydroelectricity Producer Association There are several associations that LEA Spodnje Podravje other Slovenian Local Agencies (NATIONAL CONSORTIUM OF ENERGY AGENCIES) the Department of Environment and Local Planning the Department of Economic Development Independence Strategy (The fundamental document for energy sector development, which sets out the strategic goals of energy sector.
-A new version of The National Energy Independence Strategy is currently being developed and public consultations are planned to collect the suggestions of key stakeholders.)
-The Strategy for National Climate Change Management Policy The National Strategy for the Development of Renewable Development energy Sources Ignalina Nuclear Power Plant (INPP) Region Energy Strategy for 2012-2035 Each strategy is followed by a corresponding action plan.
-The National Energy Energy Concept of Slovenia will be the key document focusing on environmentally sustainable energy sources, reliable supply and competitiveness.
-Its goal is gradually replacing fossil fuels with low-carbon energy.
-The document will be prepared by the end of 2017.
+- 1. Decision makers on national level and below - the Parliament - the Government - the Ministry of Energy - the Energy commission and other commissions and committees of the Parliament - The Ministry of Environment of the Republic of Lithuania - National Commission for Energy Control and Prices - State Energy Inspectorate under the Ministry of Energy of the Republic of Lithuania - State Nuclear Power Safety Inspectorate - 2.
+Decision makers on local level - Small scale initiatives of local importance can be taken by municipalities.
+Such initiatives are mainly restricted to measures of increasing energy efficiency (such as renovation of buildings, modernisation of heat and public lighting systems) as well as production and use of renewable energy. - 3.
+Relevant, already existing alliances - There are several associations that participate in the deliberation of energy related law and represent interested parties, including: - i.
+Lithuanian Electricity Association - ii.
+Renewable Energy Producers Association - iii.
+The Lithuanian District Heating Association - iv.
+The Lithuanian Hydroelectricity Producer Association - 4.
+Consultation possibilities on relevant strategies and action plans on national level and below - The National Energy Independence Strategy (The fundamental document for energy sector development, which sets out the strategic goals of energy sector) - The Strategy for National Climate Change Management Policy - The National Strategy for Sustainable Development - The National Strategy for the Development of Renewable Energy Sources - Ignalina Nuclear Power Plant (INPP) Region Energy Strategy for 2012-2035 - Each strategy is followed by a corresponding action plan.